Ada-Developers-Academy/core-capstone/overview/overview.md

 1. Pre-Capstone Ideas Research:
     - Complete a [cap ]
-1. Fill out the [Capstone Concept Form](https://airtable.com/shrJhKkItdAN5DKdi) with your top idea
+1. Fill out a [Capstone Concept](../concept/capstone-concept.checkpoint.md) with your top idea
 1. Create a Plan

 ### Pre-Capstone Research